CristianLopes/ignite-feed/README.md

-# ignite-feed
+# ignite-feed [Challenge #Rocketseat]
 This repository has been used to create a "Feed" using React.
-[This is a challenge inside the #Rocketseat Course]

 **Summary**